-repulsion.
-Both of these terms are computed using density functional theory (DFT) of classical fluids (not electron orbitals) as previously described (22,29).
-DFT is currently the state-of-the-art theory in the study of physics of confined fluids (e.g., see the recent review by Wu (27)) and the specific DFT of charged, hard spheres used here has been tested against multiple Monte Carlo simulations to assess its accuracy (22,29,33).
+Both the screening and excluded-volume terms are computed using DFT of classical fluids (not electron orbitals).
+DFT is currently one of the state-of-the-art theories in physics of confined fluids (e.g., see the reviews by Evans (35) and Wu (31)).
+The specific DFT of charged, hard spheres used here has been tested against multiple Monte Carlo simulations to assess its accuracy (22,33,38).

 The work shown in this paper is computed with a one-dimensional approximation of Eqs.
-(1)-(3) that was described previously (13,34) where the dielectric coefficient $\varepsilon$ was constant at 78.4 throughout the system.
+(1)-(3) that was described previously (13,39) where the dielectric coefficient ε was constant at 78.4 throughout the system.
 How the model pore and input parameters were determined from experimental data is described in the Appendix.
-Also, in the Appendix comparisons between the model and experiments are shown.
+Also in the Appendix are comparisons between the model and experiments.